kmausolf/learning-react/README.md

 Once you've completed your header and styled the app to your liking, you're done!
 Congratulations on taking your first steps in React!

+## Solutions

+My apprentice Danny Sanchez has been so kind as to provide solutions to each challenge!
+If you're really, really stuck, feel free to take a peek at how Danny went about solving these!
+Big props to @dannysanchez559 on GitHub!

 # React App Documentation

 I've decided to preserve the Create React App documentation here in case you'd like information about how to run the app (sounds useful, right?).